rro-toulouse/unity_hologram_pyramid/README.md

 ## Authors

-* Developer : Rodolphe Asséré
+* Developer : Rodolphe AssÃ©rÃ©
 * Extracted and reworked from a project with : Thibault Bougerolles, Antoine Gazagne, Benjamin Roux and Alexis Laurent

 ## External resources